RupeshKashyap/Design-Pattern/README.md

 		c. e.g. Driver , Databases

 	2. Implementations
-		a. we will implement *Facede* helper class, which will route to method related to specific class based on input
+		a. we will implement *Facede* helper class, which will route to method related to specific class based on input.

+7. Composite Design Pattern
+	1. Properties
+		a.
+Structural Design Pattern
+		b.
+Composite lets client treat individual clirnt(leaf), Composition of object (Composite) uniformaly
+		c.
+Four participents : Component,leaf,composite,client.
+		d.
+If object is leaf node, request is handle directly, if object is composite , it forword request to child so some operation and combine operation .

+	2. Implementations
+		a.
+Component : Account class , which contains comman method
+		b.
+Leaf : Deposite Account and Saving Account
+		c.
+Composite : Composite Account
+		d.
+Client : Client Class
+		e.
+We will get balance of all acount for a person